Riding the Trend or Protecting Profits | Mogo Inc. (MOGO)

-Mogo Inc. (NASDAQ:MOGO) went up by 11.02% from its latest closing price compared to the recent 1-year high of $5.22.
-The company’s stock price has collected 6.20% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that Mogo Now Helping Over 1.1 Million Canadians Improve Their Financial Health
+Mogo Inc. (NASDAQ:MOGO) went down by -1.56% from its latest closing price compared to the recent 1-year high of $5.22.
+The company’s stock price has collected 2.02% of gains in the last five trading sessions.
+Press Release reported on 01/14/21 that Mogo Now Helping Over 1.1 Million Canadians Improve Their Financial Health

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.